Need help finding something?

 Therefore, many SMEs, SMIs and SMBs check their e-mail once in a *blue moon*.
 On top of that, they get more *JUNK* email and less genuine quality email.
 So.... any hastily and badly written email will be deleted as *junk*.

-FAX is also electronic mail most e-business "Netdeizen" *THINK* e-mail is best because it is fast and cheap.
+FAX is also a form of electronic mail most e-business "Netdeizen" *THINK* e-mail is best because it is fast and cheap.

-The *fact* is that sending *FAX* will usually get a faster response because, many company accept it as a *standard* form of communication, with management procedures already being used for years.
+The *fact* is; sending a *FAX* will usually entice a faster response because, many company accept it as a *standard* form of communication, with management procedures already being used for years.

 e-Communication Check List